jakemeout/jakemeout/README.md

 <p align="center"> <img  src="https://komarev.com/ghpvc/?username=jakemeout&color=lightgrey" alt="jakemeout" /> </p>
 <p>
   <ul align="center">
-    🔭 &nbsp I’m currently searching for a role to begin a new career as a software developer
+    🔭 &nbsp Searching for a role to begin a new career as a software developer
     <br>
     📖 &nbsp Learning Python, as well as strengthening my skills with JavaScript and JS frameworks such as React & Redux.
   </ul>